zhurkr/BaikalCommunities/README.md

 > Illustrations

-The images for illustrating the repositry's readme files are located in the `illustrations` folder.
+The images for illustrating the repositry's readme files are located in the `Illustrations` folder.

 ## Introduction